lmintmate/Hedera-icons/readme.md

     cd Hedera && sh build-xdg.sh

-after finishing the Icon theme should be in side your /tmp dir! - you can also execute the included config script to set a distributor icon etc.
+after finishing the Icon theme should be inside your /tmp dir! - you can also execute the included config script to set a distributor icon etc.

 ## Misc